-Undergraduate Catalogue
+Undergraduate Catalog

-This catalogue becomes effective on August 1st, 2009 and is in effect until superseded by a new issue.
+This catalog becomes effective on August 1, 2011, and is in effect until superseded by a new issue.

-This catalogue is not a legally binding agreement between the College and its students, but is published for purposes of information only.
+This catalog is not a legally binding agreement between the College and its students, but is published for purposes of information only.
 Johnson State College reserves the right to make changes in course offerings, degree requirements, charges, regulations and procedures contained herein as educational and financial considerations require.